google/keytransparency/docs/http_apis.md

     * index cannot be processed,
     * or unmarshalling results in any error.

-### UpdateUser
+### UpdateEntry

 * Method: `PUT`.
 * URL: `/v2/user/<user_id>`.
 * Query String: none.
-* Body: JSON body containing `UpdateUserRequest` proto.
+* Body: JSON body containing `UpdateEntryRequest` proto.
 * Response: empty proto.
-* Requirements: all fields of the input `UpdateUserRequest` proto are not checked for existence by the HTTP proxy.
+* Requirements: all fields of the input `UpdateEntryRequest` proto are not checked for existence by the HTTP proxy.
 Any requirement is enforced by the key server.
 The following behavior is implemented by the server:
   * short or missing `profile_nonce`: results in `http.StatusBadRequest` error.
 * Errors:
   * `http.StatusBadRequest`: if:
     * profile nonce is not valid, e.g. shorter than the required minimum.

-### ListUserHistory
+### ListEntryHistory

 * Method: `GET`.
 * URL: `/v2/user/<user_id>/history`.